 - Provide local context information to the external IRB, if required.
 IRBs must consider any applicable state or local laws, or institutional policies that apply to the UW research.
 External IRBs request this information through questionnaires, worksheets, or webforms.
 Though the request may be received by the UW researcher, the information should be provided in collaboration with HSD to ensure its completeness and accuracy.

 - Provide documentation authorizing the use of the external IRB.
 Zipline sends an automatic email notification to the UW researcher when HSD authorizes the use of the external IRB.
-The email has a link to a Letter of Authorization.
+HSD’s authorization will be documented in a Letter of Authorization.
 This is the signal that the researcher can now apply to the external IRB.
 The Letter is a permanent part of the Zipline e-file and can be downloaded by the UW researcher at any time.
 It should be provided to the external IRB with the IRB application.

 Applying to the External IRB

 UW researchers must use the system, forms, and processes of the external IRB.
 Consult the IRB’s webpage or office for information or assistance.

 - UW researchers participating in collaborative or multi-site research should consult with the lead researcher or coordinating center to find out who will be responsible for submitting the UW application to the external IRB.